amckendry2/D-DSlackBot/README.md

 # DnDSlack
 Google Sheets API for running D&amp;D games via Slack

 The API is accessed using slash commands in a Slack chat.
-The API reads and updates Google Sheets pages containing various character stats, simulates dice rolls, and returns a message containing the results of the requested action.
-I created this to assist in running a text-based D&D campaign being played by some friends of mine.
+The commands can read and update a Google Sheets page containing various character stats, simulate dice rolls, and return messages containing the results of user actions.
+I created this to assist in running an actual text-based D&D campaign.

 **COMMAND TEMPLATE**:
 <pre>